 - The immune system

-How Can CBD Oil Treat Pyoderma in Dogs?
+How May CBD Oil Treat Pyoderma in Dogs?

 Remember that pyoderma is a dysfunction of your dog’s immune system.
 This causes a rise of staphylococcal bacteria.
 These conditions trigger a massive inflammatory response.
 We physically see this process as inflammation and scaling of the skin.
 This will likely result in your dog scratching compulsively.
 Constant itching irritates the skin which creates a “hot spot” and potentially a secondary infection.

-CBD helps regulate your dog’s immune response.
-It will help keep your dog’s body in a state of homeostasis by properly interacting with the ECS.
-This homeostasis will cause your dog to keep bacterium strains at healthy levels.
-This should help decrease or stop future episodes of pyoderma.
-In turn, it could be possible to spare your dog from pyoderma’s extreme discomfort.
+The ECS helps regulate your dog’s immune response.
+It is responsible for keeping your dog’s body in a state of homeostasis, or balance.
+This homeostasis may allow your dog to keep bacterium strains at healthy levels.

 What Are the Side Effects of Using CBD Oil for Dogs?

-There are a few side effects that may affect your dog when using CBD to treat pyoderma.
+There are a few side effects that may affect your dog when using CBD oil.

 Possible CBD side effects